 Resets the status of a suspect database.

-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use ALTER DATABASE instead.

 sp_resetstatus [ @dbname = ] 'database'